Options trading

 ## OpenOption and CloseOption

 - **OpenOption** opens a **new** options position.
-You configure an **options builder**: underlying ticker (or a **dynamic universe pipeline** that picks underlyings), one or more **legs** (call/put, long/short), **DTE** windows, **strike** selection (e.g. percent or dollars from at-the-money), optional **spread type** (vertical, iron condor, straddle, strangle, calendar, diagonal, custom), and **allocation** (percent of buying power, dollars, percent of portfolio, or contracts).
+You configure an **options builder**: underlying ticker (or a **dynamic universe pipeline** that picks underlyings), one or more **legs** (call/put, long/short), **DTE** windows, **strike** selection (percent, dollars, or delta from at-the-money), optional **Greek filters** per leg, optional **spread type** (vertical, iron condor, straddle, strangle, calendar, diagonal, custom), and **allocation** (percent of buying power, dollars, percent of portfolio, or contracts).

 - **CloseOption** closes **existing** option positions.
-Filters include underlyings, option type, direction, spread type, **P/L percent** (take profit / stop loss), **DTE**, days held, and quantity. **Always use CloseOption to exit options**—do not use **Sell** on option legs.
+Filters include underlyings, option type, direction, spread type, **P/L percent** (take profit / stop loss), **DTE**, **days held**, **spread-level Greeks** (delta, IV, theta), and quantity. **Always use CloseOption to exit options**—do not use **Sell** on option legs.

 For how these fit into the strategy model, see [Actions](/docs/core-concepts/actions).